-In a separate sealed envelope clearly marked "Price Proposals," firms or individuals must provide an hourly fee schedule for all personnel for the contract duration, including any options to renew: the fee must be on an hourly basis for each labor category and include all costs associated with the delivery of the services contemplated in this RFP.
+In a separate sealed envelope clearly marked "Price Proposals," firms or individuals must provide cost breakdowns per the below worksheet for the contract duration, including any options to renew: the fee must include all costs associated with the delivery of the services contemplated in this RFP.
+Any contract resulting from this RFP shall be for a period of One Year.
 The rates must remain firm for the duration of the contract, including any options to renew or extend in the sole discretion of the City.
-The City has currently anticipated and budgeted for \$170,000.00 for the work outlined above.
-The City reserves the right to amend any contract resulting from this RFP at the hourly rates listed at its sole discretion.